Hicks Farm has been farmed by our family for over a hundred years. The farm is about 154 acres and is mainly grassland for grazing.

 Walking on the Farm

 Guests are very welcome to wander on our farmland; all our gates are marked with a yellow band so you will know where you are!
-You may like to picnic in the woodlands or on the hillside, and paddling in the stream, on a hot sunny day in the shade of the trees, can be highly recommended!
+You may like to picnic in the woodlands or on the hillside, enjoy a walk in the woods by the stream or even have a paddle in the stream, on a hot sunny day in the shade of the trees, can be highly recommended!

 On the hillside, badger setts are clearly visible, and those with patience and the ability to sit silently down wind can watch the badgers enjoy the evening sun or make their night time trip down to the stream to drink.

-Apart from the wildlife on the farm we have our own sheep and pigs.
-In the spring when the lambs are born we bottle feed orphan lambs.
-The lambs can need feeding up to four times daily and we feed them until the end of the May half term holiday!
+Apart from the wildlife on the farm we keep a few lambs and pigs.
+In the spring when the lambs are born on neighbouring farms we adopt some of their orphan lambs and hand rear them.
+The lambs can need bottle feeding up to four times daily and we usually feed them until the end of the May half term holiday!
 Children (and adults) are most welcome to help out with the feeding.

-Alongside our farmyard animals we must not forget our black cat Tango, who are in charge of vermin control.
-He is part of the family team here on the farm.
+Alongside our farmyard animals we must not forget our new cat Phoebe, who is in charge of vermin control.
+She is part of the family team here on the farm.
+A new addition, having been rehomed here in 2021, Phoebe is often seen prowling around the farm buildings and nearby fields keeping everything in order – she is a bit shy but you might just spot our tabby minx!

 During your stay please do ask us if you want to help with the feeding of our animals and if you have any questions about the farm or its wildlife we will be only too happy to try and answer them!